-- Proof of English proficiency - Students submitting official TOEFL scores must meet the following minimum: 500 (Paper-based test), 173 (Computer-based test), or 61 (Internet-based test).
-The TOEFL exam must have been completed no more than 3 years prior to the term of application. - Students submitting official IELTS (International English Language Testing System) scores must place within the following range: 5.5 6.0.
-The IELTS exam must have been completed no more than 3 years prior to the term of application.
+- · Proof of English proficiency - Students submitting official TOEFL scores must meet the following minimum: 500 (Paper-based test), 173 (Computer-based test), or 61 (Internet-based test).
+The TOEFL exam must have been completed no more than 3 years prior to the term of application. - Students submitting official IELTS (International English Language Testing System) scores must place within the

-- Exceptions to the English proficiency requirement include students who have graduated from a regionally accredited United States high school, a transfer student who has successfully completed ENG 101 with a grade of C or higher at a regionally accredited United States college or university, or a citizen of an English speaking country that has been granted an exemption to the testing requirement.
+- following range: 5.5 6.0.
+The IELTS exam must have been completed no more than 3 years prior to the term of application. - Students submitting Duolingo scores must place within the following range: 95 to160.
+The Duolingo exam must have been completed no more than three (3) years prior to the term of application. - Exceptions to the English proficiency requirement include students who have graduated from a regionally accredited United States high school, a transfer student who has successfully completed ENG 101 with a grade of C or higher at a regionally accredited United States college or university, or a citizen of an English speaking country that has been granted an exemption to the testing requirement.
 Please contact the International Student Advisor for a list of countries included in the exemption. - Signed and notarized financial sponsorship document along with official original bank statements in the sponsor's name documenting evidence of at least \$17,800 U.S. dollars or the equivalent for the 2017-2018 academic year.
 The financial documentation includes the approximate cost of tuition, fees, books, and living expenses for one academic year.
 Official financial statements must be dated within 3 months of the time of application for admission. - Completed health forms signed by a physician.
 The International Student Advisor will provide a copy of the necessary health form to applicants for completion.